dvb2017/dsc-mod-3-project-v2-1-onl01-dtsc-ft-052620/README.md

 ## Table of Contents

-- presentation.pdf - a pdf file containing the powerpoint slides
+- 'presentation.pdf' - a pdf file containing the powerpoint slides
-- student.ipynb - Jupyter Notebook containing notated code
+- 'student.ipynb' - Jupyter Notebook containing notated code
-- README.md - this file, serving as a directory
+- 'README.md' - this file, serving as a directory
-- UCI_Credit_Card.csv - the dataset used here.
+- 'UCI_Credit_Card.csv' - the dataset used here.
-- Charts - a folder containing all of the charts generated.
+- 'charts' - a folder containing all of the charts generated.

 ## The Dataset